I am going Contiki!

 Mioso21 KyraFollow Mioso21

 Passion for travelling, university student.
-I had a blast on the Spotlight on Greece Contiki tour in 2011, had the time of my life on my European Whirl last May 2012 and now I'm patiently waiting for my latest booked tour, Thai Island Hopper West in Dec.
-2013!
+I had a blast on the Spotlight on Greece Contiki tour in 2011, had the time of my life on my European Whirl last May 2012, fell in love with Thailand on my Thai Island Hopper West in Dec.
+2013/Jan 2014, and now I'm keen to explore Turkey and the Greek Islands on my latest booked tour, Turkey and Greek Island Odyessy in May 2014!

 Tours I've Done